-Follow this order of signing documents so you have the seller’s written agreement to pay your fee before the parties sign a contract:
+Follow this order of signing documents so you have written agreements for payment of your fee before the parties sign a contract:

-1. It is recommended to have your buyer sign a buyer’s representation agreement.
-If she signs the Residential Buyer/Tenant Representation Agreement (TAR 1501), you may want to remind her that under Paragraph 11B, she may be obligated to pay you if the seller refuses or fails to pay your fee.
+1. Have your buyer sign a buyer’s representation agreement.
+If the buyer signs the Residential Buyer/Tenant Representation Agreement (TAR 1501), you may want to point out that under Paragraph 11B, the buyer may be obligated to pay you if the seller refuses or fails to pay your fee.